 Enable Automatic Session Renewal

-You need to enable automatic session renewal in order to log out the user of Facebook when calling socilaize.logout.
+You need to enable automatic session renewal in order to log the user out of Facebook when calling socialize.logout.

 Facebook External Application Canvas Page

 This section gives you the option to provide a page URL that we will shown as an IFrame on the external application canvas page.

 We will be glad to assist you with implementation, configuration, or any other issues.
 You can contact us by filling in a support form on our site.
 You can also access the support page by clicking "Support" on the upper menu of Gigya's site:

 Fill in the form and you will receive the support you need.

 If you have "Admin" status on your site, you can access the "Admin" link placed on the upper menu:

 - Manage Users - you can add, edit, and delete users, and change their account permissions.